Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-credit-for-contributions.md

 Anyone is welcome to contribute to our code.
 When we publish new versions of pubs, we include a link to the "Contributions" page for the relevant GitHub repo in the Acknowledgements/Contributors section.
-If someone’s contribution has a substantial impact on our scientific direction, the biological result of a project, or the functionality of our code, the pub’s point person may add that person as a formal contributor to the pub with the contribution, "Critical Feedback."
+If someone’s contribution has a substantial impact on our scientific direction, the biological result of a project, or the functionality of our code, the pub’s point person may add that person as a formal contributor to the pub with "Critical Feedback" specified as their role.

 Our policy is that external contributors cannot be byline-level authors on pubs, simply because we need to ensure that our byline authors are accountable for the quality and integrity of our work, and we must be able to enforce quick turnaround times for internal pub review.
 We apply this same policy to feedback on the text and other non-code content in pubs.